markjlyon/spaceopera/BACK STEP.md

 ### DODECAHEDRON
 The dodecahedron merges with it's past self and becomes one in the same manner as a chrononaut at the landing coordinates.
 There are never two instances of the dodecahedron.
 The disappearance of the dodecahedron is a clear sign a BACKSTEP has occurred, unless the BACKSTEP arrived at the same location as the past dodecahedron.

-The core temporal plate pairs at the top and bottom of the dodecahedron are indestructable allowing them to be retrieved in cases of catastrophe.
+The core temporal plate pairs, the actual time travel machinery itself, sit at the top and bottom of the dodecahedron and are indestructable, allowing them to be recovered and resuded in cases of catastrophe.
 The dodecahedron vehicle shell and pilot cockpit area on not so fortunate.

+Strangely, while the dodecahedron is not under the 5 day Temporal Censorship restriction, anyone that looks at it will be forever unable to forget or unsee it.
+This is why so many of the support staff now work for the BACKSTEP project, because they witnessed it outside the restrictions of Temporal Censorship.
+This is a security risk because enemy telepaths could learn of the existence of BACKSTEP.
+Actions are taken to harden the minds of chrononauts in case such an event occurs.

+Beings that observe the dodecahedron outside the Temporal Censorship window can be made to forget about seeing it, which helps in situations where the dodecahedron appeared in front of witnesses.

 ### FUEL
 There is limited fuel for the BACKSTEP dodecahedron reactor with no known way to acquire or make more, so each use of a BACKSTEP must be solely for the purposes of the survival of the USC.